What is Telemedicine?

 Telemedicine is a term used to describe the ways you can remotely interact with your healthcare providers, offering the flexibility and convenience of seamlessly getting the care you need while juggling your busy schedule.
 So, what does telemedicine mean in practice?
 Depending on what your doctor offers, some of the most common telemedicine services include:

-- Patient Portals: Apps or secure websites that allow you to communicate with your doctor or nurse, request prescription refills, share pictures or videos of your condition, ask questions about lab results, and set up appointments.
+- Patient Portals: Apps or secure websites that allow you to communicate with your doctor or nurse, manage medications, share pictures or videos of your condition, ask questions about lab results, and set up appointments.
 Your primary care physician can also upload test and imaging results, often faster than waiting for a phone call.

 - Virtual Appointments: These offer you the opportunity to connect with your doctor in real time through a phone or video conferencing call.
 They allow you to speak one-on-one with your doctor without worrying about travel time.